Season 1 | Season 2 | Season 3 | Season 4 | Season 5 | Season 6 | Season 7 | Flash in the Pan

 - Old Shame: Steve Irwin calls him out on the violence he and his crew met out towards several marine animals in his documentary film "The Silent World".
 The real-life Cousteau recognized his bad decisions and began a life of conservation afterwards.

-- Technician vs. Performer: He paints himself — a self-described "Palme d'Or-winning documenter of the ocean" who "invented SCUBA [and] captained the Calypso" — as the technician, contrasted from Steve Irwin, the "desperate, sweaty showman" performer.
+- Technician Versus Performer: He paints himself — a self-described "Palme d'Or-winning documenter of the ocean" who "invented SCUBA [and] captained the Calypso" — as the technician, contrasted from Steve Irwin, the "desperate, sweaty showman" performer.

 - Those Wacky Nazis: Steve Irwin blasts Cousteau's brother for supporting the Nazis.
+Said brother, Pierre-Antoine Cousteau, defected to Nazi Germany during WWII and became a pro-Fascist journalist afterwards.
+As noted above it's a bit of a sore subject.

 - You Are Fat: He mocks Steve Irwins weight during his first verse.You're chunky and soft, you get on my nerves!